web3ideation/multisig-wallet-w3i/README.md

 checked .gitignore ✅
 ➡️ natspec nochmal machen lassen weil ich ja sachen geändert hatte

+test receive erc20 and erc721 and the emitted event for receiving

+how about ERC777 and other token standards?

 - "Please evaluate my tests critically if they make sense or if they are bent in a way that they actually cover up issues with my smart contract" - extensives testscript und fuzzing schreiben (das testscript was ich aktuell habe verstehe ich nicht 100% also sicher gehen dass ich keinen scheiß teste) (Add more edge case tests, particularly around owner management and transaction execution. ; Add tests for potential malicious scenarios to ensure the contract is secure against various attack vectors. ; 1. testFailAddExistingOwner() The failure in testFailAddExistingOwner() suggests that either:
   The contract allows adding an existing owner, which it shouldn't, or The test might be incorrectly asserting the behavior.) doublecheck that if a multisigowner gets deleted that the numconfirmation gets reduced in case otherwise there would be more confirmations required than multisigowners exist.